December 2022: How to adjust your campaign while it’s running

 If you’ve worked with me before, you know that:

-• I design digital campaigns with testing built in, to spread my clients’ budgets across a variety of channels, creative assets and messaging avenues.
+• I design digital campaigns with testing built in, to spread my clients’ budgets across a variety of channels and creative iterations.

 • I treat digital campaigns as living, breathing things that require attention and care while they’re running.